appvia/tako/README.md

 ## Configuration

-As mentioned in the [Quickstart](docs/tutorials/quickstart-guide.md) section above, the environment specific configuration lives in a set of docker-compose override files.
+As mentioned in the [Quickstart](docs/tutorials/quickstart-guide.md), the environment specific configuration lives in a set of docker-compose override files.
 Each environment override file holds simplified Kubernetes configuration parameters for each of the application components.

 Project components (aka services) are configured via a set of labels attached to them, and optionally environment variables section which allows for localised adjustments - the same exact way you'd control those in a regular docker-compose file.